 - An understanding of landmark Supreme Court cases and their impact on law and society.

-If you are not sure if you are required to fulfill the requirement, please check with your academic advisor prior to enrolling in a course, registering for a CLEP exam, or enrolling in the zero-credit exam option.
+If you are not sure if you are required to fulfill the requirement, please check with your academic advisor and/or check your degree audit prior to enrolling in a course, registering for a CLEP exam, or enrolling in the zero-credit exam option.

 Options for Students to Meet the Civic Literacy Requirement

-1. Successfully passing either POSX041 American Government or AMHX020 Introductory Survey Since 1877.
-Each of the courses must include the following competencies:
+Students must pass either POSX041 American National Government or AMHX020 United States History: 1877-Present.
+Each of the courses includes the following competencies:

 - Understanding of the basic principles and practices of American democracy and how they are applied in our republican form of government,